-A review article, also called a literature review, is a survey of previously published research on a topic.
-It should give an overview of current thinking on the theme and, unlike an original research article, won’t present new experimental results.
+What is a review article?
+A review article can also be called a literature review, or a review of literature.
+It is a survey of previously published research on a topic.
+It should give an overview of current thinking on the topic.
+And, unlike an original research article, it will not present new experimental results.

-The objective of a literature review is to provide a critical evaluation of the data available from existing studies.
+Writing a review of literature is to provide a critical evaluation of the data available from existing studies.
 Review articles can identify potential research areas to explore next, and sometimes they will draw new conclusions from the existing data.

-Here are eight key things to consider when writing a review article:
+Below are 8 key items to consider when you begin writing your review article.

 Make sure you have read the aims and scope for the journal you are submitting to and follow them closely.
 Different journals accept different types of articles and not all will accept review articles, so it’s important to check this before you start writing.

 Define the scope of your review article and the research question you’ll be answering, making sure your article contributes something new to the field.

 As award-winning author Angus Crake told us, you’ll also need to “define the scope of your review so that it is manageable, not too large or small; it may be necessary to focus on recent advances if the field is well established.”

 Finding sources to evaluate